-This is an overview of how to make SVG cut files for the Cricut and many of newer Silhouette models.
+This is an overview of how to make SVG cut files for the Cricut covering a few of the most common use cases.

 What is an SVG file?